jamonholmgren/ProMotion/README.md

 it's got some great improvements and cleaner source code.
 Although it's not completely ready to launch, we recommend trying it out.

+We use [Semantic Versioning](http://semver.org/).
+Current stable version is 0.7.6.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*